LauritsSkov/Introgression-detection/README.md

-    -samples            Number of simulated paths for the inhomogeneous markov chain (default is 100) -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off)
+    -samples            Number of simulated paths for the inhomogeneous markov chain (default is 100) -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off) -inhomogen_matrix   File location for inhomogeneous transition matrix

+> artemis
+    -param              [required] markov parameters file (default is human/neanderthal like parameters) -out_plot           File path for artemis plot - can be pdf or jpg (default is Artemis_plot.pdf) -out                Save alphas, likelihoods and pointwise accuracy to file (default is stdout) -windows            Number of Kb windows to create (defaults to 500,000) -iterations         Number of iterations (defaults to 10) -start              First alpha values to simulate (default is 0) -end                Last alpha values to simulate (default is 1) -steps              Number of alpha values to simulate between start and end (defaults to 101) -seed               Set seed (default is 42)

 ```

 ---